mia-platform/documentation/docs/development_suite/identity-and-access-management/console-levels-and-permission-management.md

 | Manage identities for this Project                                         | `console.project.users.manage`                         |        |          |           |            | ✅                    |               |
 | Delete a single Project                                                    | `console.project.delete`                               |        |          |           |            |                       | ✅            |

-User Roles and permissions are manageable from CMS by **Console Super Users**, which are particular Console Administrators having access to the Console CMS and thus being able to perform actions at Console root level.
+User roles and permissions are manageable from CMS by **Console Super Users**, which are particular Console Administrators having access to the Console CMS and thus being able to perform actions at Console root level.

 :::info
-Note that Console Super User is NOT included as a default Role.
+Note that Console Super User is NOT included as a default role.
 Consequently, it can not be assigned from the Identities portal, as it performs actions exclusively at Console root level.
 :::

 The following table describes the privileges given to these Console Administrators: